fritz-max/replicating-1607.00133/README.md

 include plots here -> show them and discuss a little

 ## Run the experiment yourself
 You can replicate the results yourself by using the provided code.

-### Prerequisites
 Clone the repo and install the requirements using

 ```sh
 $ pip install -r requirements.txt
 ```
-Refer to the `requirements.txt` file for the list of dependencies.

-- mention that pyvacy is being installed by cloning the repo (link) and running setup.py
+> Note: This command installs the library `pyvacy` [3] by cloning the repo and running its setup.py.

-### Execution
-Once set up, the experiment can be run using
+After setup, run the experiment file
 ```sh
 $ python mnist_1607.00133.py
 ```
 **Disclaimer:** The combination of *differentially private SGD* and *moments accountant optimizer* used in this project require to compute the gradient for every individual sample.
 Therefore the training does not make use of GPU parallelization, making it **very slow** compared to todays standards of training neural networks.

 ## References